capJavert/advent-of-code-2016/README.md

 # Advent of Code 2016

+###Update #9 Happy New Year!!
+Didn't quite make it with rest of the challenges, just a couple of stars off, maybe sometimes in this new year.. maybe ??

 ###Update #8 Merry Xmas!!
 I was kinda busy last to days so i did not managed to to finish last two days of challenge (too busy decorating xmas tree)..
 I will try to finish everything until the end of the year :)

 ###Update #7: Finished part 1 of day 17 challenge, did it on manual with shell game similar to day 11.. part 2 requires longest path so i think ill have to make a bot for it after all, gonna be something new for me :/